Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_02.md

 ## Next assignment

 You've now learned about how to define durable AI agents that can survive failures and maintain state across sessions.
-Let's move on to the next challenge where you'll use about different types of workflow orchestration.
+Let's move on to the next challenge where you'll learn about different types of workflow orchestration.
 Make sure you stop all running processes before proceeding to the next assignment.